 Like other Founding Farmers restaurants, the newest storefront will feature made-from-scratch comfort food served at affordable prices with ingredients sourced from American family farms and ranches.
 Collectively, the restaurants serve more than 45,000 diners a week.

-The group’s flagship restaurant near the White House remains the most-booked restaurant in the country on www.OpenTable.com, now five years running.
+The group’s flagship restaurant near the White House remains the most-booked restaurant in the country on www.OpenTable.com(link is external), now five years running.

 Watne said the concept of a farmer-owned restaurant started at NDFU with the idea that farmers could secure a greater share of the U.S. food dollar by taking advantage of opportunities at the top of the production food chain rather than the bottom.
 That reality is even more important today, he said, given the farm crisis.